bthorne93/starter-hugo-academic/content/home/experience.md

     description: |2-
         Conducted thesis research under the supervision of Professor Jo Dunkley.
 Projects included:

-        * Using *Planck* data to estimate the foreground contamination of the *ACT* survey.
+        * Using *Planck* data to estimate the foreground contamination of the *ACT* survey, contributing to the analysis presented in these papers [[1]](publication/the-atacama-cosmology-telescope-dr4-maps-and-cosmological-parameters) [[2]](publication/the-international-school-for-advanced-studies-sissa-find-out-more-the-atacama-cosmology-telescope-a-measurement-of-the-cosmic-microwave-background-power-spectra-at-98-and-150-ghz).
-        * Writing a pixel-fitting likelihood code to forecast the sensitivity of *Simons Observatory* to spatial variation of foreground frequency dependence.
+        * Writing a pixel-fitting likelihood code to forecast the sensitivity of *Simons Observatory* to spatial variation of foreground frequency dependence, contributing to this *SO* collaboration [paper](publication/the-simons-observatory-science-goals-and-forecasts).

   - title: Visiting Doctoral Researcher, Astrophysics
     company: University of Tokyo